Steve Cortes: Political and advocacy

-In 2022, he founded the League of American Workers (LAW), a conservative advocacy organization focused on researching and promoting public policies that affect American workers and the economy.
-He continues to serve as the group's president.
+In 2022, Cortes founded the League of American Workers, a conservative advocacy organization focused on labor and economic policy.
+He serves as the organization’s president.

-In February 2025, he joined CatholicVote, an advocacy organization representing Catholic perspectives on political issues, as a senior political advisor and spokesman.
+In February 2025, Cortes joined CatholicVote as a senior political adviser and spokesman.

-Cortes is the author of Bad Hombres: How Hispanics Will Save America (2024), a book that examines political realignment among Hispanic voters and their growing support for right-leaning policies.
+Cortes is the author of Bad Hombres: How Hispanics Will Save America (2024), which examines political trends among Hispanic voters in the United States.